discoproject/disco/doc/howto/jobpack.rst

        Boolean telling whether or not this job should have a :term:`reduce` phase.

-    .. attribute:: jobdict.profile?

-       Boolean telling whether or not this job should be profiled.
-       Currently the master ignores this parameter,
-       but it will be used by any Python :class:`disco.worker.Worker`.

     .. attribute:: jobdict.nr_reduces

        Non-negative integer telling the master how many reduces to run.